PORTFOLIOS

 Why I Photograph

-As a student, I heard Garry Winogrand respond to the question of why he takes pictures with his famous quote, “I photograph to see what the world looks like in photographs.”
+As a student, I heard Garry Winogrand respond to the question of why he takes pictures with his now famous quote, “I photograph to see what the world looks like in photographs.”
 Unfortunately, no one (including me) asked him the critical follow up question, "Why do you want to see what the world looks like in photographs?"
-I have come to understand that the answer to the second question, for me (and perhaps Winogrand as well), concerns trying to understand the unique complexities and contradictions that inform the way photography transforms the three-dimensional world into a two-dimensional image.
+I have come to understand that the answer to the second question, for me (and perhaps Winogrand as well), concerns trying to understand the unique complexities and contradictions that inform the way a photograph transforms the three-dimensional world into a two-dimensional image.

 All photographs appear to present a literal, optical rendering of a situation, although some seem to have significance greater than the content they capture; but without captions they can be ambiguous, mysterious, serendipitous and surreal—a complex tableau with a deeper meaning that may, or may not, be specific to the subject matter itself.
 These are the kinds of photographs I’m looking for.